VLSI-Learnings/Digital-VLSI/Digital Electronics/Topics/introduction.md

   * Parity bit - The extra bit included in the bit stream.(This can detect only when odd no.of bits are changed)
     * Even parity - The bit should such that overall 1's be even.
     * Odd parity - The bit should such that overall 1's be odd.
+* The circuit that generates the parity bit in the transmitter is called a **Parity Generator**.
+* The circuit that checks the parity in the receiver is called a **Parity Checker**.
 * **Code convertions**

 ### Chapter 2